The Devil Card is usually presented as the fifteenth card of the Major Arcana of most Tarot Decks.

 When the Devil card shows up as a situation, consider it a strong warning of an impending negative situation that may bring considerable changes to your life.
 It might warn of addiction, perhaps gambling that might lead to your downfall.

 The Devil card symbolic of a situation could also mean possible substance abuse or a co-dependent relationship that is unhealthy for you.
 When the Devil shows up in a reading, it is a strong call for introspection and figuring out where you are going wrong.

 Look at the surrounding cards to clarify which area of your life is subject to the Devil’s influence.
 If you have already freed yourself from destructive and uncontrollable behaviors, keep your eyes open – the card might be a warning that somebody will try to deceive you.

 The Devil card in reverse brings better news for you than in its upright position.

 Practically speaking, it could point to two things.
 The first is that you are finally getting rid of an unhealthy, over-indulgent habit.
-This could be an addiction like gambling or perhaps even drugs.
+This could be an addiction to gambling or perhaps even drugs.

 The second is that you have realized that a certain relationship is keeping you stuck and that you may need to get out of it to move on in life.

 Whatever the case may be, the easiest way to approach the situation is to analyze how this habit or relationship is messing up your life and how life would improve once you overcome it.
 When you are able to see your inner demon, you can also accept it and guide it to illumination.